Wedding at Cana: Identification of biblical Cana

+Vessels and beverage

 Stone jars

+Jewish purification used water in stone jars to remain pure more easily than in clay jars (Leviticus 6:28 and Leviticus 11:33-34).
 Many throughout history have sought to recover the lost jars.
-On December 21, 2004, archaeologists reported finding in Kafr Kanna "pieces of large stone jars of the type the Gospel says Jesus used when he turned water into wine".
+On 21 December 2004, archaeologists reported finding in Kafr Kanna "pieces of large stone jars of the type the Gospel says Jesus used when he turned water into wine".
 But American scientists excavating the rival site of Khirbet Qana north of it, also claimed to have found pieces of stone jars from the time of Jesus.
 Fellow archaeologist Shimon Gibson cast doubt on the value of such finds for identifying the town meant by John, since such vessels are not rare and it would be impossible to link a particular set of vessels to the miracle.
 "Just the existence of stone vessels is not enough to prove that this is a biblical site."
-Several stone jars of the type described by the Gospel of John were found for instance in Jerusalem: "At least six of them stood in the basement kitchen of the [first-century CE] 'Burnt house'.
+Several stone jars of the type described by the Gospel of John were found for instance in Jerusalem: "At least six of them stood in the basement kitchen of the [1st-century CE] 'Burnt house'.
 They were shaped and finished on a very big lathe, given a pedestal foot and simple decoration.
 Such stone jars would hold large quantities of water for washing and kitchen needs.
 Flat discs of stone served as lids.
 The jars at Cana may have been similar to these", wrote Alan Millard.

 Wine or beer

 In the journal Biblical Archaeology Review, Michael Homan argued that biblical scholars had misinterpreted early texts, translating to 'wine' when the more sensible translation would have been 'beer'.
 However, this has been dismissed by other writers, who pointed out that the Greek oinos always means wine, and that the word sikera was available if the gospel author wanted to refer to barley beer.

+The Coptic Orthodox Church, alone among the apostolic churches, teaches that the wine was non-alcoholic.
+However, the second century Coptic Saint Clement of Alexandria would appear to indicate the opposite when he states that, although the Lord approved of drinking wine, he did not approve of drunkenness.

+Feast

+The Coptic Church observes the feast of the Wedding of Cana three days after Epiphany, i.e. on the 13th of Tobi according to the Coptic calendar.
+It is counted as one of the 7 Minor Feasts of the Lord.

+Influence

 In art

-Depictions of The Wedding/Marriage at Cana are numerous in art history.
+Depictions of The Wedding or Marriage at Cana are numerous in art history.